PERFORMING ARTS

 Drama

-There are many Performing Arts related fields of employment that naturally grow from courses in the Performing Arts (e.g. actor, theatre, television, musician, composer, teaching, film making, reviewer) but many people also pursue careers outside the arts using the analytical, creative, co-operative, entrepreneurial and problem-solving skills that have been enhanced through a learning that is grounded in the Performing Arts (e.g. project management, event planning, communications and media, music therapy)
+There are many Performing Arts related fields of employment that naturally grow from courses in the Performing Arts (e.g. lighting operator, sound technician, set designer, costume designer, director, producer, script-writer, actor, live theatre, television, musician, composer, teacher, film making, reviewer) but many people also pursue careers outside the arts using the analytical, creative, co-operative, entrepreneurial and problem-solving skills that have been enhanced through a learning that is grounded in the Performing Arts (e.g. project management, event planning, communications, media, music therapy)

 LEVEL 1/2/3